steqeq/0000/docs/how-to/system-optimization/mi300x/system-settings.rst

 * C0: active.
 This is the active state while running an application.

 * C1: idle.
+This state consumes less power compared to C0, but can quickly return to the active state (C0) with minimal latency.

 * C2: idle and power-gated.
-This is a deeper sleep state and will have greater latency when moving back to the C0 state, compared to when the CPU is coming out of C1.
+This is a deeper sleep state and will have greater latency when moving back to the active (C0) state as compared to when the CPU is coming out of C1.

 Disabling C2 is important for running with a high performance, low-latency network.
 To disable the C2 state, install the ``cpupower`` tool using your Linux